Loading...

 The beans and vegetables provide a significant amount of fiber, which aids in digestion, helps maintain stable blood sugar levels, and promotes a feeling of fullness.

-Bell peppers are a fantastic source of Vitamin C, an antioxidant that supports the immune system, while other vegetables contribute a range of essential nutrients.
+Bell peppers and parsley are great sources of Vitamin C, an important antioxidant that supports the immune system.

-Yes, it is very healthy.
+Yes, it's very healthy.
 It's packed with plant-based protein and fiber from the beans, and vitamins from the fresh vegetables.
-The low-sodium dressing made with olive oil provides healthy fats.
+The olive oil provides healthy monounsaturated fats, and this version is specifically low in sodium.

-A one-cup serving of this White Bean and Vegetable Mix contains approximately 200-250 calories, primarily from the beans and olive oil.
+One cup of this White Bean and Vegetable Mix contains approximately 180-220 calories, primarily from the beans and olive oil dressing.